🌅 Building Semantic Search for 100k+ Creative Assets

 To maintain brand quality, I built a flagging system with four preset reasons.
 This calls out outdated or unusable assets within searches and gives designers a lightweight review workflow.

-9. Performance and Reliability
+Performance and Reliability

-- • Zero downtime deployments with Vercel
+- • Zero-downtime deployments

 - • Full analytics and error tracking via PostHog

-10. Cost Efficiency
+Cost Efficiency

 - • Pinecone: $50